-These materials were compiled by CDPH as a General Resources Section to supplement the IDPH Antibiotic Stewardship Toolkit.
+These materials were compiled by CDPH to supplement the References Section of the IDPH Antibiotic Stewardship Toolkit.

 Included:

 1. Additional Information: IDPH and CDPH Links

 Links to Illinois Department of Public Health and Chicago Department of Public Health websites.
 Here you can find digital versions of guidance documents, tools, and templates for developing an Outpatient Antimicrobial Stewardship Program.